-A Biologics Master File (BMF) is a confidential, detailed dossier submitted to the US FDA which contains the proprietary information on the manufacture and safety of a drug component.
-Pfenex will submit a letter authorizing FDA to review the CRM197 BMF in conjunction with their review of a customer-filed IND using Pfenex CRM197 as an active substance starting material in the manufacture of their product(s).
+A Drug Master File (DMF) is a confidential, detailed dossier submitted to the US FDA which contains the proprietary information on the manufacture and safety of a drug component.
+Pfenex will submit a letter authorizing FDA to review the CRM197 DMF in conjunction with their review of a customer-filed IND using Pfenex CRM197 as an active substance starting material in the manufacture of their product(s).
 Pfenex will also provide a copy of this authorization letter to each customer for inclusion in their IND.
-Since the BMF mechanism is not available in the EU or elsewhere in the world, Pfenex will supply the necessary information regarding CRM197 required to complete our customers’ regulatory filings.
+Since the DMF mechanism is not available in the EU or elsewhere in the world, Pfenex will supply the necessary information regarding CRM197 required to complete our customers’ regulatory filings.
 This information will be supplied in a format consistent with CTD Module 2 and Module 3, to be easily incorporated into non-US regulatory filings.

 Please see below for a sample of references that discuss CRM197 from Pfenex:

 The amino-acid sequence of two non-toxic mutants of diphtheria toxin: CRM45 and CRM197.

 Nucleic Acids Research | By G Giannini, R Rappuoli, and G Ratti | May 25, 1984